 Babies who are unwell need fewer, not more bedclothes.

-Babies do not need to wear hats indoors, nor sleep under a duvet or quilt.
+To avoid over heating, babies do not need to wear hats indoors, nor sleep under a duvet or quilt.

 The benefit of sharing a room with your baby

-I’m worried about my baby overheating in warm weather, what can I do?
+I’m worried about my baby overheating in warm weather.
+What can I do?

 You might also like to use a fan to cool the room, but don’t aim it directly on the baby.